 And to conclude this short description of saltpetre: it is also a component of gunpowder (that is why you can’t easily buy pure saltpetre), and was thought to be an anaphrodisiac (but that is not true).

 A little shrub (Ruta graveolens), indigenous to Southern Europe.
 This odiferous plant has a strong, bitter taste.
 The ancient Greeks and Romans loved rue, and it is still an ingredient in the Italian drink Grappa Ruta.
 In modern cuisine rue has mostly disappeared, which is a pity.
 A few rue leaves in broth are very good.
 However, it is thought to be an anaphrodisiac (quenches lust), and pregnant women must be careful not to use too much of it, because it could also be abortive.
 But a leaf or two won’t do any harm.

 Rue plants can be found at garden centres.
 They are quite decorative, a semi-perennial plant with small yellow flowers that can be used to decorate any dish.

 The editions below were used by me.
 Links refer to available editions.

 - Drs J.W.
 Baretta, dr E.J.
-Tobi, J.Wesseling (red.), Moderne beenhouwerij en charcuterie in woord en beeld, N.V.
-Centraal Boekhuis, Antwerpen,1965 (2d, revised edition)
+Tobi, J.Wesseling (red.), Moderne beenhouwerij en charcuterie in woord en beeld, (‘Modern butchery and charcutery’) N.V.
+Centraal Boekhuis, Antwerpen,1965 (2nd, revised edition).